 Motivational Speaker and Workshops - Skills in resilience, inner confidence and flourishing your mind.

-"I'm on a mission to help women elevate their consciousness above the stereotypes that silently limit them and create disharmony.
-For them to be strong enough mentally, spiritually, physically and emotionally to power through the hurdles that come their way in order to be all who they were meant to be."
+"I'm on a mission to help women (and men) elevate their consciousness above the stereotypes that silently limit them.
+For them to be strong enough mentally, spiritually, physically and emotionally to power through the hurdles that come their way and to be all who they were meant to be."

 HER RESILIENCE IN CHILDHOOD

 Her father had left her mother when she was pregnant with Ingrid for her mother's niece - her first cousin.
 Her mother nonetheless, was the first badass Ingrid knew.
-Her mother's response to this pain and tragedy was a simple one: "You're not going to be able to look at my kids," she told us she said to herself, "and be able to say they came from a single parent family."
+Her mother's response to this pain and tragedy was a simple one: "You're not going to be able to look at my children," she told us she said to herself, "and be able to say they came from a single parent family."

 It would be true to say, nonetheless, that Ingrid went into broadcasting and mastered the art of public speaking in the vain hope that her father would see her name one day and squirm with regret.